int-brain-lab/ibllib/docs/02a_installation_python.md

 ```
 pip install -r ./python/requirements.txt
 cd python
-python ./setup.py install
+pip install -e .
 ```

 **Windows:**
 ```
 cd ibllib/python
 pip install -r requirements.txt
-python setup.py install
+pip install -e .
 ```

 ### Instantiate One class: Define connection settings

 The first step is to instantiate the **One class**: behind the scenes, the constructor connects to the IBL cloud database and gets credentials.

 The connections settings are defined in a JSON parameter file (named *.one_params*).
 -   In Linux, the file is in `~/.one_params`.
 -   In Windows, the file is in the Roaming App directory `C:\Users\olivier\AppData\Roaming\.one_params`.
 -   In Mac OS, the file is in the user directory `/Users/olivier/.one_params`.

 In case of doubt, type the command `io.getappdir` in a Matlab prompt.
 It will return the directory of the JSON *.one_params* file.

 **_Note_: The JSON _.one_params_ file is uniquely stored, and shared across Matlab and Python.**